Patients Frequently Asked Questions FAQs

 The test that is offered will depend on your symptoms as well as what other testing you may already have undergone.
 For some patients, a smaller, targeted test called a gene panel is the right place to start.
 For others, a test called whole genome sequencing (we also call it WGS) will be recommended.
 In WGS, we read your entire DNA sequence.
 Think of it as a complete “human blueprint.”
 Our clinical lab team searches that blueprint to find out what’s causing disease.
 For more information about genome sequencing, click here.

 3. How much does this cost?

 The cost of testing is dependent on the kind of test that is recommended.
 Some genetic testing can be done at little or no cost to a patient.
 Other tests like WGS cost more and may not be covered by insurance.
 We will submit letters to our patients’ insurance companies to ask for coverage.
 We also will provide you with a copy of your bill for submission to your insurance company.

 Our clinic administrator will discuss costs with you when you schedule a visit.
 We do our best to help all patients.
 The HudsonAlpha Foundation founded the Hero Fund to provide access to genomic medicine for patients who cannot afford it.
 (If whole genome sequencing is ultimately recommended, it’s important to note that most health plans do not currently cover whole genome sequencing.)

 4. How long does it take?

 The first step is calling to the clinic to set up an initial visit.
-In advance of that visit, you’ll get medical records sent to the clinic and also will be given access to Genome Gateway, our online genomic patient platform.
+In advance of that visit, you’ll get medical records sent to the clinic.
 If whole genome sequencing is the right test for you, the process of evaluating your data for a diagnosis takes about three months.
 You will then return to the clinic to get results.
 Other tests may take less time.

 5. What might I learn from whole genome sequencing?